Your ultimate guide to the Regata Storica in Venice, Italy

 - Suncream & sun glasses

-How to get there and away
+How to get to Venice, Italy

 There are plenty of flights to Venice from the UK with most landing at the Marco Polo airport.
-However, double check this as budget airlines such as Ryanair will probably drop you off at Treviso airport which is an hour’s bus ride away.
+However, double-check this as budget airlines such as Ryanair will probably drop you off at Treviso airport which is an hour’s bus ride away.

 To get from the airport to downtown Venice you can take a water bus (vaporetto) to Piazzale Roma, then a water bus to your hotel.
 This should cost you less than $10 total.

-Alternatively you can take the 15euro Alilaguna traghetto ferry straight to San Marco.
+Alternatively, you can take the 15euro Alilaguna traghetto ferry straight to San Marco.

 Even if you didn’t win, it must have been great rowing on the Grand Canal!